restackio/examples-python/examples/streamlit_fastapi_togetherai_llama/README.md

    poetry run app
    ```

-8. Run the streamlit frontend
+8. In a new terminal, run the streamlit frontend

    ```bash
    poetry run streamlit run main.py